grafana/grafana-plugin-examples/examples/datasource-http-backend/README.md

 2022/10/28 15:43:16 listening on :10000
 ```

-Then, add a new data source in Grafana and use the following url:
+Then, add a new data source in Grafana and use the following URL:

 ```
 http://127.0.0.1:10000/metrics